 Besides fairness, morality, uncertainty, cultural worldviews, and behavioral disinhibition my other research interests include social cognition, the psychology of religion, law and psychology, organizational behavior, decision making, and the psychology of self-agency and the free will.

 Basic studies in our research program examine the social psychology of fairness, morality, and cultural worldviews.
 Insights that follow from these studies are applied in important societal and organizational contexts as well as contexts related to law and human behavior.
-For example, we study the social psychology of terrorism and radical behavior (Van den Bos, Loseman, & Doosje, 2009), the issue of trust in government (Van den Bos, 2011), and the role of procedural justice in perceived legitimacy of government and acceptance of government decisions (Van den Bos & Van der Velden, 2013).
+For example, we study the social psychology of terrorism and radical behavior (Van den Bos, Loseman, & Doosje, 2009), the issue of trust in government (Van den Bos, 2011), and the role of procedural justice in perceived legitimacy of government and acceptance of government decisions (Van den Bos, Van der Velden, & Lind, 2014).

 Last but not least, I try to do my utmost best to convey what I think is exciting and important about these issues, and about social psychology and social behavior more generally, in the classroom and in other interactions with my students as well as in lectures for broader audiences.